 A guest network is a separate access point for your network that is isolated from your other devices.
 By creating one, you can make a firewall-free network for your Ring device.
 Create a guest network with a simple, alphanumeric SSID name and password and connect your Ring device(s) to it.

-Wireless networks utilize different channels for communication.
+Wireless networks utilise different channels for communication.
 The 2.4 GHz band uses channels 1-11 within the United States and 1-13 in some other countries.
-The 5 GHz band utilizes select channels between 36 and 165.
+The 5 GHz band utilises select channels between 36 and 165.
 Multiple wireless devices using the same channels concurrently can cause wireless interference or congestion.
 In some cases, setting up your Ring device(s) can fail due to wireless interference or congestion.

 If you are receiving a message that the network cannot be found or is too far away when connecting devices to the 2.4 GHz frequency, it could be due to this congestion.
 We recommend switching your router’s channel to 1, 6, or 11 as they do not overlap other channels.